rbturnbull/ausdex/README.md

 ```

 ## Dataset and Validation

+### Inflation datasets
-The Consumer Price Index dataset is taken from the Australian Bureau of Statistics (https://www.abs.gov.au/statistics/economy/price-indexes-and-inflation/consumer-price-index-australia).
+The Consumer Price Index dataset is taken from the [Australian Bureau of Statistics](https://www.abs.gov.au/statistics/economy/price-indexes-and-inflation/consumer-price-index-australia).
 It uses the nation-wide CPI value.
-The validation examples in the tests are taken from the Australian Reserve Bank's inflation calculator (https://www.rba.gov.au/calculator/).
+The validation examples in the tests are taken from the [Australian Reserve Bank's inflation calculator](https://www.rba.gov.au/calculator/).
 This will automatically update each quarter as the new datasets are released.

 The CPI data goes back to 1948.
 Using dates before this will result in a NaN.